– Content and Marketing Coordinator, Press Office at EmmanuelleChaix

 Updating your details:

-You are responsible for keeping your dog’s microchip information up to date, eg if you move house.
+You are responsible for keeping your dog’s microchip information up to date, for example, if you move house.

 Contact the database company your dog is registered with to update any of your details.